jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 1175.0
+>The average increase in cases for the last seven days is: 1120.0
 >
->The last time cases per day were this high was May 12 2021: 1 day ago.
+>The last time cases per day were this high was May 13 2021: 1 day ago.
 >
->The seven day average then was: 1207 cases.
+>The seven day average then was: 1175 cases.

 >
->The last time cases per day was lower than this was Oct 05 2020: 220 days ago.
+>The last time cases per day was lower than this was Oct 01 2020: 225 days ago.
 >
->The seven day average then was: 1166 cases.
+>The seven day average then was: 1081 cases.
 >
 >Today marks the lowest 7 day average in the last three weeks.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 99
+>The average increase in hospitalizations per day for the last seven days is: 102
 >
->Today marks the lowest 7 day average in hospitalizations in the last three weeks.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on May 13 2021.
+>
+>This was 1 days ago.
+The average was 99 hospitalizations per day.
+>
+>The current 7 day average hospitalization rate is an increase of 3.0 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)